 We may make changes to these Terms at any time by sending you an email with the modified Terms and/or by posting a copy of them on the site.
 Any changes will apply to you seven days after the date of our email to you or the date on which we post the modified terms on the site, whichever is the earlier.
 If you continue to use the site after that period has expired, it means that you accept any such changes.
 You should ensure that you refresh your browser each time you visit the site to review the latest version of these Terms.

 In these Terms, “Case” refers to any or all of the legal cases financed through the Left Legal Fighting Fund.
 “Campaign” is the Campaign for Chris Williamson.
 The “Left Legal Fighting Fund” is the central fund of money, overseen by the Campaign, which is reserved for funding legal cases.
-The “Festival of Resistance” is the forthcoming conference, currently scheduled for October 2020, which will take place in Derby to establish a new political movement.
-“Donations” are the monetary funds donated by “Donors” to: finance Cases through the Left Legal Fighting Fund; finance the Festival of Resistance; and/or finance the Campaign.
+The “Festival of Resistance” is the forthcoming conference, currently scheduled for 2021, which will take place in Derby to establish a new political movement.
+The “EHRC Response Fund” is the fund dedicated to Chris Williamson’s legal action regarding the Equality and Human Rights Commission’s draft report into antisemitism in the Labour Party.
+“Donations” are the monetary funds donated by “Donors” to: finance Cases through the Left Legal Fighting Fund; finance the Festival of Resistance; finance the EHRC Response Fund; and/or finance the Campaign.
 “Supporters” are the people who “Join” the Campaign’s mailing list via the site.

 References in this section to “you” are to a Donor.